TurboWarp/docs/docs/development/extensions/unsandboxed.md

 })(Scratch);
 ```

-Using this templates prevents unsandboxed extensions from interfering with each other when they try to define variables, classes, or functions with the same name.
+Using this template prevents unsandboxed extensions from interfering with each other when they try to define variables, classes, or functions with the same name.
 By requiring everything to be defined in an [immediately-invoked-function-expression (IIFE)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) and enabling [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), we prevent variables from accidentally leaking to the global scope.

 *All* functions and variables defined by the extension must be defined within the IIFE.
 Additionally, each extension must make sure to use its own personal copy of the `Scratch` API, which this template does automatically.

-An interesting thing to note about this template is that it is backwards compatible with sandboxed extensions.
-As long as the extension doesn't use any of the features given to unsandboxed extensions, it will continue to work exactly the same as a sandboxed extension.
+An interesting thing to note about this template is that it is backward compatible with sandboxed extensions.
+As long as the extension doesn't use any of the features given to unsandboxed extensions, it will continue to work the same as a sandboxed extension.

 ## A more complete example